projectatomic/adb-atomic-developer-bundle/components/centos/centos-with-openshift/README.rst

 ----------------

 We want to provide a seamless experience for Openshift developer/User.
-This vagrant file take care of running and provissing Openshift Origin in a VM with a simple execution of *vagrant up*.
+This Vagrantfile takes care of running and provissing Openshift Origin in a VM with a simple execution of *vagrant up*.

 Following steps are executed as part of provisioning: